 Avg.
 Collection period = [(Days in period x Avg accounts receivable) / Net credit sales]

-An accounts aging report helps you maintain a healthy and continuous cash-flow.
-It eliminates receivables problems at the nip and reduces the risks of bad debts.
-Having a clear understanding of the client persona (status of the amount outstanding, total amount, and the history of each client) will help you estimate how the money will flow into your business.
-Also using subscription billing software like Chargebee will help eliminate this problem by generating automated A/R aging reports as and when the invoice is sent and can help you set up automated follow-up mechanisms to send timely reminders as well
+An accounts aging report helps you maintain a healthy and continuous cash flow.
+It helps in eliminating receivables problems early on and reduces the risks of bad debts.
+Having a clear understanding of the customer’s invoices (invoice dates, amount outstanding, and the payment history) will help you estimate how the money will flow into your business.
+It is important to get real-time reports on your receivables and automate your payment reminders in sync with your pending invoices.